Anthony

 [0103] The conductive particle based material may be used as an

 electromagnetic radiation harvester.
-The high efficiencies of the
+The high efficiencies of

-and absorbing electromagnetic radiation make it ideally suited for
+propagating and absorbing electromagnetic radiation make it

-electromagnetic radiation may be electromagnetic radiation that
+While such collected electromagnetic radiation may be

-was transmitted with the intention of being harvested by the
+intention of being harvested by the electromagnetic radiation

-electromagnetic radiation harvester, the collected electromagnetic
+harvester, the collected electromagnetic radiation may be

-radiation may be background electromagnetic radiation.
+background electromagnetic radiation.
 Herein, the

 electromagnetic radiation harvester may be coupled to a receiver

-that collects the energy absorbed by the electromagnetic radiation
+that collects the energy absorbed by the electromagnetic

-harvester.
-The electromagnetic radiation harvester is formed in
+radiation harvester.
+The electromagnetic radiation harvester is

-using the conductive particle based material.
+an object using the conductive particle based material.

-Conductive Particle Based Conformable Antenna
+Particle Based Conformable Antenna

 [0104] The conductive particle based material may be used to